-■ Cash & Cash Equivalents ■ Current Liabilities
+Cash & Cash Equivalents Current Liabilities

 - The quick ratio is another, more conservative, measure of Pohnpei's ability to pay its short-term obligations.
 The quick ratio compares total cash and short-term investments to current liabilities.
 A quick ratio of 1.00 to 1 indicates adequate current liquidity and an ability to meet the short-term obligations with cash.
-This analysis uses only the General Fund, the primary operating fund of Pohnpei. - At September 30, 2008, Pohnpei had a General Fund ratio of cash and cash equivalents to current liabilities of .70 to 1.
-This indicates that Pohnpei had 70 cents of cash and cash equivalents available to pay each \$1 of current liabilities, which is considered a less than satisfactory financial liquidity ratio, and a significant decline from ratios of prior periods.
+This analysis uses only the General Fund, the primary operating fund of Pohnpei. - At September 30, 2009, Pohnpei had a General Fund ratio of cash and cash equivalents to current liabilities of .76 to 1.
+This indicates that Pohnpei had 76 cents of cash and cash equivalents available to pay each \$1 of current liabilities, which is considered a less than satisfactory financial liquidity ratio, but a slight improvement from the ratio of the prior period.

-Performeter® Reading
+Performeter[®] Reading